tps20005/TheRizzenator3000/README.md

 # TheRizzenator3000
 Get Rizzed up with The Rizzenator 3000, a free online generator of pick up lines to swoon your crush.

-This project came to be by participating in the Brainrot Hackathon 2024 hosted by Audrey Chen (@/jia.seed).
+This project came to be by participating in the Brainrot Hackathon 2024 hosted by Audrey Chen (@/jia.seed) from 11/27 to 12/1.

 # INSPIRATION:
 Our inspiration for ‘The Rizzenator 3000’ was reminiscing about the show, “Phineas and Ferb” and reflecting on our social anxiety.
 Thus, we wanted to find a way where we can create a fun and modern way for people to approach others, specifically people they have a crush on.
 With inspiration from Dr. Doof’s ability to name his inventions with ‘-nator’, ‘The Rizzenator 3000’ was born!